yungyuc/nsdhw_25sp/project/ckt77/README.rst

 Input/Output

-- Input: Sparse interaction matrix (e.g., SciPy CSR/CSC format)
+- Input: Sparse interaction matrix (e.g., SciPy CSR/CSC format), where the two dimensions of the matrix correspond to users and item options (e.g., for product recommendations in a marketplace, the item options would be products;
+  for recommendations on a video streaming site, the item options could be videos).
+Each (user, item) pair represents the user's rating or interaction count with the item, and if there is no interaction record, the value is 0.

 - Output: Predicted scores and recommended items, presented as NumPy arrays

 Configuration Options

-- Computation Backend: General CPU, SIMD, GPU (CUDA)
+- Computation Backend: General CPU, SIMD (AVX2, AVX-512), GPU (CUDA)
 - Number of Recommended Items: A tunable hyperparameter that determines the number of output items